codylewis/learning-irish/_articles/verb-particles-by-tense.md

 ---
 layout: post
-title: "Verb Particles By Tense"
+title: "🪄 Verb Particles By Tense"
 ---

 The information below accounts for regular verbs only, as there as some exceptions for the of the irregular verbs.